nxp-imx/meta-nxp-connectivity/README.md

 An official Matter document explaining how to use chip-tool as a Matter controller can be found [here](https://github.com/project-chip/connectedhomeip/blob/master/docs/guides/chip_tool_guide.md).

 A document explaining how to use Matter applications on the i.MX MPU platform can be found in the [NXP Matter demos guide](docs/guides/nxp_mpu_matter_demos.md).
 A document explaining how to use chip-tool-web application can be found in the [NXP chip-tool-web guide](docs/guides/nxp_chip_tool_web_guide.md).
 A document explaining how to use NXP customized Zigbee bridge application imx-chip-bridge-app application can be found in the [NXP imx-chip-bridge-app guide](https://github.com/NXP/matter/blob/v1.3-branch-nxp_imx_2024_q3/examples/bridge-app/nxp/linux-imx/README.md).
+A document explaining how to run Matter Commissioning in Home Assistant application based on i.MX MPU platforms in the [NXP Matter HA guide](docs/guides/nxp_mpu_matter_Home_Assistant.md)

 <a name="Security-configuration-for-Matter"></a>